Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Results Comparative Analysis

 \subsection{Automatic Evaluation Results}

 In the AE, we employed two sets of metrics to evaluate our techniques.
 The first set consisted of common machine learning metrics, including the GLEU score \citep{wang-etal-2018-glue} and the M\textsuperscript{2} score \citep{dahlmeier-ng-2012-better}.
-However, these metrics are not applicable to the rule-based method due to its deterministic nature and the way these metrics are designed, which favor probabilistic models that produce varying outputs.
-The second set focused on spelling correction metrics---measuring the detection rate and suggestion accuracy.
+The second set focused on spelling correction metrics---measuring the detection rate, suggestion accuracy, and false positive rate.
 The results are presented in Table~\ref{AE Results Tables}.